thechitesh/python-blogpost-app/README.md

 To drop everything user db.drop_all()  and then if you want to very then you have to do db.create_all() and then User.query.all() etc.

+# To save the password securely we need a hashing algorithm, hence we will install
+-> pip install flask-bcrypt

+# install login manager
+-> pip install flask-login